-Are there members of the Royal Family who are also Freemasons?
+Which members of the Royal Family are also Freemasons?

-In this article, I’m going to share with you the start (history) of Freemasonry in the United Kingdom, the Notable Monarchs who were (at one point) part Freemasonry, and also a list of current Monarchs who are currently Masons as well.
+In this article, I’m going to share with you the history of Freemasonry in the United Kingdom, as well as some Notable Royal Family members who are (or were at one point) members of Freemasonry.

 The Dawn Of Freemasonry

 The beginning of Freemasonry in the United Kingdom is traced to 24th June 1717, when the first Grand Lodge was created in London at St. Paul’s Churchyard.

 Currently, there are over 200,000 male and 4,800 female Freemasons living in England and Wales.

 The secret organization is closely associated with the British Monarchy since the Royal Family has a long history of members who belonged to the organization.

 In the past, five Monarchs were members of Freemasons.
 King George IV was among the first British Monarch members to join Freemasonry.

 He was born in 1762 at St James’ Palace in London.
 Being the eldest son of King George III Victoria and Charlotte of Mecklenburg-Strelitz, he succeeded his father on 29th January 1920 as the King of the United Kingdom of Great Britain and Ireland.